olivierboucher/ServiceNowHelper/README.md

 ## TODO

+- Add an icon next to column names to identify type.
 - Detect JSON in logs and display them using a navigable tree.
 [With this plugin](https://github.com/mohsen1/json-formatter)
 - Animations
 - UI adjustments